 The Hortulus Farm Museum is founded as a public showplace for the owners' collection of Bucks County Impressionist paintings, as well as other notable artifacts and collections.

-The Isaiah Warner homestead is added to the U.S. Register of Historic Places.
+The Isaiah Warner Farmstead is added to the U.S. Register of Historic Places.

 The Garden Conservancy's Open Days program welcomes Hortulus Farm into our nationwide program of sharing outstanding private gardens with the public.